New York City Condos for Sale

 What percentage of the units are owner-occupied, and what percentage is rented out to tenants?
 Generally, buildings with a higher owner-occupancy rate are more marketable when reselling the property.

-Ask for a copy of the house rules and by-laws.
-Then, if possible, review them with your buyer’s broker and attorney.
+Ask for a copy of the house rules and by-laws, and review them with your buyer’s broker and attorney.
 Be aware of any grandfather clauses that govern the property.
-For example, you may find that residents who bought the property after a specific date can’t rent out their unit, while those who bought earlier can do so.
+For example, you may find that residents can’t rent out their units after a specific date, while those who bought earlier can do so.

 Ask for a copy of the building’s financials.
 For example, how much money does the association or board keep in reserve, and how is it invested?